14 Bug Report Templates to Copy for QA Testing [2024]

 Fortunately, you can speed up that process dramatically by using Marker.io for Wrike.

-All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically embedded into your screenshot and included in your Wrike task—without you having to do any extra work.
+All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically included in your Wrike task.

 If your team is running on Wrike, start your free trial of Marker.io for Wrike.